Everyone's got nine different names

 - Black Adder season 3 has, true to its Romantic stylistics, credits in form of a period drama Dramatis Personae.

 - The first episode of Leverage also does this, when the team (except Sophie) is first introduced.
-In seasons two and three, a shortened version appears as the opening credits.
+In seasons two and three, a shortened version appears during the Title Sequence.

 - The Outer Limits (1963) episode "Counterweight" does this at the end, presumably as Filler.

 - Intelligence's opening title does this with the core cast of Gabriel, Riley, Lillian, and Dr. Cassidy, popping up their name and a brief description.

-- Person of Interest plays its opening title as clips of how the Machine sees the world, with the main cast showing up with no names, just brief descriptions.
+- Person of Interest plays its Title Sequence as clips of how the Machine sees the world, with the main cast showing up with no names, just brief descriptions.

-- The playbill in the original production of RENT had a page listing the main charecters and their relationships to each other, in case anyone got confused.
+- The playbill in the original production of RENT had a page listing the main characters and their relationships to each other, in case anyone got confused.